2nd Regiment Royal Horse Artillery: Formed

 In 1938, field artillery brigades were reorganized as two 12-gun batteries.
 Rather than disband existing batteries, they were instead linked in pairs.
 On 11 May, H Battery (from 8th Field Brigade) and I Battery were linked as H/I Battery, RHA and L Battery and N were linked as L/N Battery, RHA.
-With effect from May 1938, brigades were redesignated as regiments and II Brigade became 2nd Regiment, RHA on 21 May.
+With effect from May 1938, brigades were redesignated as regiments and II Brigade became 2nd Regiment RHA on 21 May.
 The regiment was mechanized in August 1939 replacing its horses and 13 pounders with 3.7" Howitzers towed by Vickers Light Dragon gun tractors.

 Second World War

-At the outbreak of the Second World War, 2nd RHA was assigned to 1st Support Group of The Armoured Division.
+At the outbreak of the Second World War, 2nd RHA was assigned to 1st Support Group of the 1st Armoured Division.
 In October 1939, it moved to France where it was placed under direct command of General Headquarters, BEF.
 It was still serving with the BEF when the Battle of France broke out in May 1940.
 After evacuation from the continent, it was assigned to 2nd Support Group of 2nd Armoured Division, but did not join until July 1940.
 It was transferred to Egypt with the division.

 From January to May 1941, it was assigned to 1st Armoured Brigade and took part in the Battle of Greece.
-On return to Egypt, it game under direct command of the Middle East Forces (MEF).
+On return to Egypt, it came under direct command of the Middle East Forces (MEF).
 At the end of January 1942 it rejoined 1st Support Group briefly.

 The experience of the BEF in 1940 showed the limitations of having artillery regiments formed with two 12-gun batteries: field regiments were intended to support an infantry brigade of three battalions (or armoured brigade of three regiments).
 This could not be managed without severe disruption to the regiment.
 As a result, field regiments were reorganised into three 8-gun batteries.
 Surprisingly, it was not until April 1942 that its batteries were unlinked.
 H/I once again formed H and I batteries and L/N reformed as L and N batteries.
 N Battery returned to the UK to join 6th Regiment, Royal Horse Artillery.
 At this point the regiment was armed with twenty four 25 pounders.

 From 21 April 1942, the regiment served with 22nd Guards Brigade under command of 2nd South African Division in the Battle of Gazala.
 On 25 June it transferred to 22nd Armoured Brigade and took part in the Battle of Mersa Matruh and the Defence of the El Alamein Line.

 On 24 August 1942 it joined 1st Armoured Division.
 It served with this division throughout the rest of the Western Desert campaign and the Tunisia campaign, in particular, the battles of El Alamein, Tebaga Gap, Akarit, El Kourzia and Tunis.
 It moved with the division to Italy in May 1944, fighting at the Battle of Coriano on the Gothic Line.
 It left 1st Armoured Division on 26 September 1944 and came under direct command of Headquarters, Allied Armies in Italy where it remained until May 1945.